 The affirmative vote of a majority of the shares present in person or represented by proxy at the Annual Meeting and entitled to vote is required for ratification of the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2023, for approval of the advisory vote approving the compensation of our named executive officers, for one of the alternatives in the advisory vote on the frequency of future advisory votes to approve the compensation of our named executive officers, and for approval of the Enovis Corporation 2023 Non-Qualified Stock Purchase Plan.
-However, because the proposal on the frequency of future advisory votes to approve the compensation of our named executive officers provides holders with the option to vote to hold an advisory vote on named executive compensation every one, two, or three years, the affirmative vote of the holders of a majority of the votes present in person or represented by proxy and entitled to vote may not be reached for any of the alternatives presented.
+However, because the proposal on the frequency of future advisory votes to approve the compensation of our named executive compensation every one, two, or three years, the affirmative vote of the holders of a majority of the votes present in person or represented by proxy and entitled to vote may not be reached for any of the alternatives presented.
+If none of the alternatives receives a majority vote, we will consider the highest number of votes cast by stockholders to be the frequency of future advisory votes to approve named executive officer compensation and frequency of future advisory votes are advisory on the security of future alternatives and for approval of the alternatives of the holders of a majority of the votes present in person or represented by proxy and entitled to vote may not be reached for any of the alternatives presented.
 If none of the alternatives receives a majority vote, we will consider the highest number of votes cast by stockholders to be the frequency that has been recommended by stockholders.
-While the votes to approve named executive officer compensation votes are advisory in nature and non-binding, we will consider stockholder opinion on these proposals.
+While the votes to approve named executive officer compensation and frequency of future advisory votes to approve named executive officer stockholder opinion on these proposals.